Send the link below via email or IMCopy

 Today, women outnumber men in sociology and many minorities have become increasingly represented.

-Researchers that support applied sociology argue that people in academic positions should use their access to information and power to improve the lives of people without access to these resources.
+Researchers that support applied sociology argue that people in academic positions should use their access to information and power to improve the lives of people.

 American Sociological Association: